bbolli/tumblr-utils/tumblr_backup.md

 200 most recent posts and backup the next 100. `-n 1` is the fastest way to rebuild the index pages.

 The option `-T` limits the backup to posts of the given type.
-The recognized types are: text or regular, link, answer, quote, chat or conversation, photo or photoset, audio and video.

 If you combine `-n`, `-s`, `-i`, `-p`, `-t` and `-T`, only posts matching all criteria will be backed up.